Fannon/search-bookmarks-history-and-tabs/README.md

 Browser extension to search and navigate browser tabs, local bookmarks and history.

-It is available for [Google Chrome](https://www.google.com/chrome/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge) browsers.
 Bookmarks can be edited and tagged, with autocompletions.
 It works fully offline (except the optional storing / syncing of user-settings), so there is no external communication on what is indexed and searched.

+It is available for [Google Chrome](https://www.google.com/chrome/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge) browsers.

 ## Features

-* Search for open browser tabs, bookmark folder names and tags and browsing history.
+* Quick search your open browser tabs, bookmark folder names and tags and browsing history.
-* Edit and tag bookmarks with autocompletion for tags.
+* Edit and tag bookmarks with autocompletion.
-* Dark mode / light mode (via system settings / [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))
+* Dark theme / light theme via system settings (see [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))
-* Can be customized via user options.
+* Customizable with user options.
 * Lightweight: Written in vanilla JS with the goal to only include the minimun necessary libraries (see [credits](#credits)).

 ## Screenshots & Demo